Installation

 Important

-Compilers, libraries, and configuration options are defined in a file Make.defs.local
+Compilers, libraries, and configuration options are defined in a file Make.defs.local which resides in $CHOMBO_HOME/mk.

-Users need to supply this file in order to compile chombo-discharge
+Users need to supply this file in order to compile chombo-discharge.

 Typically, a full configuration consists of specifying